TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-availabilitytest.md

 3. Is the issue present in all geo-locations?
 4. Is the issue intermittent?

-**Known issues**
+**Known issues**<br>

-1. You cannot create more than 10 tests inside of the UI.
+You cannot create more than 10 tests inside of the UI.
 You must use [PowerShell](https://docs.microsoft.com/azure/application-insights/app-insights-powershell#add-an-availability-test) if you need more.
 This is by design.

 ## **Recommended Documents**
 [Availability Tests](https://docs.microsoft.com/azure/application-insights/app-insights-monitor-web-app-availability)<br>